-Sensory Rooms Service Animal Relief
+Sensory Rooms Service Animal Relief Areas Children's Play Area Lounges Storage

 Interfaith Prayer and Meditation Rooms are fully enclosed spaces intended for meditation or prayer.
 The space is a peaceful environment where passengers can safely practice their faith or meditation practices away from other airport activity.